iter8-tools/docs/docs/tutorials/load-test-http/ghaction.md

     valuesFile: experiment-config.yaml
 ```

-A sample `experiment-config.yaml` is:
+A sample `experiment-config.yaml` is as follows.

 ```yaml
 url: http://httpbin.org/get
 ```

-Details of the configuration parameters that can be set are [here](https://github.com/iter8-tools/hub/blob/main/charts/load-test-http/values.yaml).
+Details of the configuration parameters that can be set are [here](basicusage.md).
+Default valules are [here](https://github.com/iter8-tools/hub/blob/main/charts/load-test-http/values.yaml).

 ## Complete example